jouellnyc/shouldipickitup/README.md

 # shouldipickitup
 > Given a free listing on Craiglist, should I pick it up?

+NOTES:
-NOTE: This project is intentionally "in progress".
+ - This project is intentionally "in progress".
+ - Shout out to Gary V https://www.instagram.com/p/B5ghkSqAduP/

 It serves currently for inspiration for anyone to learn Python and for future possibilities.